-Based on the requirements of State law, jurisdictions must also address the projected need of extremely lowincome (ELI) households, defined as households earning less than 30 percent of the median income, and at least 50 percent of a jurisdiction's very low income RHNA must be categorized as ELI.
+Based on the requirements of State law, jurisdictions must also address the projected need of extremely low-income (ELI) households, defined as households earning less than 30 percent of the median income, and at least 50 percent of a jurisdiction's very low income RHNA must be categorized as ELI.
 The City has assigned the one very low income unit to the extremely low income category as reflected in itself one (1) ELI unit, resulting in a total of three (3) units for its 6th cycle RHNA.
-The City's RHNA is presented in Table A-51 above.
+The City's RHNA is presented in Table A-53 above.

-8.0 Housing Constraints of Actual and Potential Governmental Constraints
+6.07.0 Actual and Potential Governmental Constraints to Housing